code-rhapsodie/dataflow-bundle/README.md

 `code-rhapsodie:dataflow:job:show` Display the last result of a job.

-`code-rhapsodie:dataflow:execute` Lets you execute one dataflow job.
+`code-rhapsodie:dataflow:execute` Let you execute one dataflow job.

 # Issues and feature requests